Sarishatheiveegan/Linux-Process-API-fork-wait-exec/README.md

 # RESULT:
-The programs are executed successfully.
+The programs are executed successfull..